Charles Han

 Frequency Domain Normal Map Filtering

-Charles Han, Bo Sun, Ravi Ramamoorthi, Eitan Grinspun
+Charles Han, Bo Sun, Ravi Ramamoorthi, and Eitan Grinspun

 SIGGRAPH 2007